 Privilege Plan Ltd will collect the personal data listed above for the sole purpose of setting up, collecting and administering Direct Debits.
 If our business merges with another business or is acquired by another business, this information may be provided to the new business in order that the service provided is continuous.
 We will not supply or sell your personal data to any other company or individual for any other reason.

 Some products include a supplementary insurance benefit.
-Under these circumstances your name will be supplied to the company underwriting the insurance policy to ensure you may make a claim when required.
-No other personal information is supplied.
+Under these circumstances your details will be supplied to the company underwriting the insurance policy to ensure you may make a claim when required.

 - Adequate and relevant and limited to what is necessary

 Privilege Plan Ltd collect personal data that is relevant for the setting up and collection of Direct Debits.
 You do not have to supply your date of birth or telephone number unless you wish to do so.
 All other information is required.